sinhaGuild/data-pipeline-kafka-EK/README.md

 );
 ```

+> ## 2.1 Creating Streams

+Now let's _register_ this topic.
+Registering it will automatically create a schema for this topic in AVRO .
+Note that I didnt have to specify what column names etc. That’s because the data is in Avro format, and the Confluent Schema Registry supplies the actual schema details.
-Let's create a _stream_ from this data set and deserialize the value part of the message (message has a key:pair) into AVRO
+Let's create a _stream_ from this data set and deserialize the value part of the message (message has a key:pair) into AVRO.
+You can use DESCRIBE to examine an object’s columns.

 ```sql
 CREATE STREAM RATINGS WITH (KAFKA_TOPIC='ratings',VALUE_FORMAT='AVRO');